gio236/Jarvis-/README.md

 ```

 ### Voice Commands
-- **Wake Word**: To activate the assistant, say "jarvis" at the end of the sentence.
+- **Wake Word**: Say "jarvis" at the end of the prhase to activate the assistant
 - **Weather**: Ask about weather conditions in Bologna
 - **Music**: Request music playback with commands like "metti musica"
 - **Shutdown**: Say shutdown commands to terminate the assistant